kevinramharak/regex-radar/README.md

 ## tasks

 - [ ] file watchers
-- [ ] either inline or write a custom resolver for the wasm files
 - [ ] different bundle for web
 - [ ] detect implicit regexes
 - [ ] comment directive support